thecarpetjasp/passfind/README.md

 **SETUP**

+*(NOTICE!)
+A recent update to BreachDirectory has affected the use of their API keys.
+Until this is resolved, please continue to use the PASSCRACK feature for this program instead.*

 Before you can begin using PassFind - you will need BreachDirectory's FREE API key.

 Head on over to [https://rapidapi.com/rohan-patra/api/breachdirectory](https://rapidapi.com/rohan-patra/api/breachdirectory) or visit [breachdirectory.org](https://breachdirectory.org) and click API.
 From there, create your free account.